World Cup Bracket 2018: Predictions, Odds and Picks Entering Saturday Play

 The runner-up in Group G may seemingly have an easier road in the Knockout Round but keep this in mind - in the previous 5 World Cups (since 1998) only 1 of the 10 teams to reach the Final failed to win its group.
 That was France in 2006 (lost to Italy on penalties in the Final) https://t.co/SfsRre4LBS

-Sampaoli's side have been a tactical minefield in Russia, lining up with three setups in three matches with a host of different players, while France's formation looks practically set, they've just struggled to optimise their attack.
+Sampaoli's side have been a tactical mystery in Russia, lining up with three setups in three matches with a host of different players, while France's formation looks practically set, they've just struggled to optimise their attack.

-Didier Deschamps' squad is young but talented, while Argentina house a devastating attack but hold no idea how to get the most out of it, and that looks likely to be the cause of their downfall at the Kazan Arena.
+Didier Deschamps' squad is young but talented, while Argentina have a devastating attack but no idea how to get the most out of it, and that looks likely to be the cause of their downfall at the Kazan Arena.

 Uruguay's Defence Finally Comes Undone

-If there's anyone at the World Cup who can break down a defence that's shown very few signs of yielding up until this point, it's Cristiano Ronaldo.
+If there's anyone at the World Cup who can break down a defence that's shown few signs of yielding up until this point, it's Cristiano Ronaldo.

-The Portugal captain faces a seemingly impenetrable Uruguay after netting four times in the group stage, although Sport Witness highlighted Ronaldo's simmering efficacy in matches as the World Cup has progressed:
+The Portugal captain faces a seemingly impenetrable Uruguay after netting four times in the group stage, although Sport Witness highlighted Ronaldo's diminishing efficacy in matches as the World Cup has progressed:

 Sport Witness @Sport_Witness